CLEP / Introductory Sociology

 Question 5: Which of the following specific roles for men and women did Talcott Parsons identify in his functionalist approach to gender?

-1. Expressive roles for both men and women
+1. Expressive roles for men and instrumental roles for women

 2. Instrumental roles for both women and men

-4. Expressive roles for men and instrumental roles for women
+4. Expressive roles for women and instrumental roles for men

-Correct Answer: C. Expressive roles for women and instrumental roles for men
+Correct Answer: D. Expressive roles for women and instrumental roles for men

 Explanation: This one's a tough one!
 Parsons claimed that there was a division of labor present in each family, and he described these roles as instrumental and expressive.
 He said that men tend to assume the instrumental roles in the family, which typically involve work outside of the family and providing financial security; women tend to assume expressive roles, which involve work inside of the family focusing on emotional support and physical care for children.